Tips for Visiting the Saturnia Hot Springs Italy

 The springs are free to enter.
 Saturnia is a free, natural hot spring open to the public.

-Bring water shoes.
+Bring water shoes or flip flops.
 The bottoms of the pools are rough and I recommend bringing shoes that can get wet without being ruined.
 Especially for kids’ soft feet.

 There is a restroom and changing area.
 This area is co-ed and it’s a small space.
 There are 3 showers/changing stalls with curtains and 2 toilet stalls with doors.
 It was free to enter when we went.